civet-software/CIVET-Django/djcivet_site/docs/workspaces.rst

    section, any single quotes (``’``) must be “escaped”; that is, replaced with ``\’``.
 This will be done automatically when cases are generated from inside the program.

+-  The system currently translates UTF-8 encodings to ASCII [#f11]_ using the Django function ``encoding.smart_str()``.
+We expect to eventually convert the program to Python 3.x (at present it is Python 2.7) which is utf-8 “native” but it isn't there yet.

 .. _sec-management: